 Fastin Side Effects

-Note: This page contains information about the side effects of phentermine.
-Some of the dosage forms included on this document may not apply to the brand name Fastin.
+Note: This document contains side effect information about phentermine.
+Some of the dosage forms listed on this page may not apply to the brand name Fastin.

 For the Consumer

 Applies to phentermine: oral phentermine hydrochloride capsules and tablets, oral phentermine resin complex capsules

 Palpitation, tachycardia, increased BP, overstimulation, restlessness, insomnia, tremor, dizziness, headache, euphoria, dysphoria, dryness of the mouth, unpleasant taste, diarrhea, constipation, vomiting, other GI disturbances, urticaria, impotence, changes in libido.

 Applies to phentermine: compounding powder, oral capsule, oral capsule extended release, oral tablet, oral tablet disintegrating

 The more commonly reported adverse reactions have included palpitations, restlessness, insomnia, and headache.

 Frequency not reported: Regurgitant cardiac valvular disease, primary pulmonary hypertension, palpitations, tachycardia, elevated blood pressure, precordial pain, ischemic events, angina, myocardial infarction, cardiac failure, cardiac arrest[Ref]